top of page

 • Legislators can create tax incentives for productions with Hispanic and Latinx individuals above the line and fund arts education that promotes filmmaking as part of the curriculum to reach potential filmmakers at a younger age.

-If you need some film suggestions, check out 10 Great Films to Celebrate National Hispanic Heritage Month!
+And if you're looking for some film suggestions for your next movie marathon, check out 15 Great Films You Can Stream to Celebrate National Hispanic Heritage Month!

 National Hispanic/Latinx Heritage Month: